Matei5/Matei5/README.md

   📚 Finished my bachelor at University of Bucharest, studying Informatics. <br>
   🎬 Started to code in high-school, 2019 <br>
   🧩 I'm currently self-learning Robotics and Java <br>
-  ✈️ ex-Erasmus+ Exchange Student at the Tübingen University, Germany, Sep 19 2024 - Mar 28 2025 <br>
+  ✈️ ex-Erasmus+ Exchange Student at the Tübingen University, Germany <br>
   🏆 Prize winner at Neckarthon 2024 <br>
   🎲 More often than not, curiosity heals the cat ✨</p>